 Written by Philip Dart with music and lyrics by Julian Ronnie.
 Cast size 2m 3f plus a chorus of children

-When Griselda, the tattered and mean old fairy from the top of the Christmas tree, is finally replaced by a newer model, the other decorations look forward to their best Christmas ever.
+When Griselda, the tattered, mean, bad-tempered fairy from the top of the Christmas tree, is finally replaced by a newer version, the other decorations look forward to their best Christmas ever.
 But celebrations are short lived as Griselda emerges from the waste bin with her gang of discarded paper chains, prepared to use every trick in the book to get back on top”.

 Will Griselda return to rule over the tree or will Tommy the Chocolate Soldier, Isabel the Bell, Twinks the new fairy and Mr Frosty the old-fashioned snowman finally triumph?